 - How many years has the Opener been held?

 - How can a community host the Governor’s Fishing Opener Event?

 The Governor’s Fishing Opener has been a tradition in Minnesota since 1948.
 It was designed to improve Minnesota’s economy through the development and promotion of the state’s recreational opportunities, especially fishing.
 The first Opener was a cooperative promotion between the state’s resort industry, media, and public officials.
 Today, the emphasis is even broader.
 It celebrates the kick off of the summer tourism season.
 The special partnership continues today with a promotional focus on a host community as well as recreational opportunities statewide.
 Fishing is not forgotten, and is clearly still the main promotion of the event.
 For more history of the event, visit the Minnesota Historical Society by clicking here

 According to our best records, the event started in 1948.
-The tradition continues with the 70th event in the Greater St. Cloud area and the Mississippi River.
+The tradition continues with the 72nd event in Albert Lea.

 Who can attend?